This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

-To begin, our teacher Joëlle introduced a small challenge for the next 24h.
-The assignment was to track data or traces from our body in an analog way.
+To begin, our teacher Joëlle introduced a small challenge for the next 24 hours.
+The assignment was to track data or traces of our body in an analog way.
 This should help us to get a little into the topic and make some more thoughts about it.

-I found my topic really quickly because I was fascinated a lot by the field of skin conductance, more precisely Electrodermal activity, short EDA.
+I found my topic really quickly because I was highly fascinated by skin conductance, more precisely Electrodermal activity, short EDA sensors.

 Actually, it’s quite a simple thing.
-If we get stressed (generally), we tend to sweat on our fingers.
+If we get stressed or excited (very generally), we tend to sweat on our fingers.
 This can be easily measured by the change of conductivity on the skin caused by the sweat.
 The fascinating thing is, that this can change within seconds so correlations can be easily made.
-On the other hand, this also makes it hard to interpret it since our body is so sensitive.
-At least it’s very hard to control by the body and often times are driven by emotions we feel.
+On the other hand, this also makes it hard to interpret since our body is so sensitive and it is not an absolute value.
+At least it’s very hard to control by the body and often times it’s driven by emotions.
 Also, it is technically relatively easy to measure.

-This sensor is – in combination with other sensors – is used in falsely called lie detectors.
-But since these sensors only show discomfort or kind of stress, it’s not really possible to completely identify a lie and so this machine shouldn’t be called like that.
+This sensor is – in combination with other sensors – used in misleadingly called lie detectors.
+But since these sensors only show discomfort or stress, it’s not really possible to completely identify a lie and so it’s controversial if these machines should be called like that.

-I repeated that after sitting on the atelier terrace, after the bike ride, while cooking, while eating spicy food and after doing dishes.
+I repeated the procedure after sitting on the atelier terrace, after the bike ride, while cooking, while eating spicy food and after doing dishes.
 Instead of doing it on a fixed timescale, I wanted to examine some certain events.

 The actual thing that interested me was the effect from my body on my fingers but after washing the dishes (and drying my hand) my fingers obviously were very dry.
 This is more an effect from outside directly on my fingers and not through my body and brain.
 But I also continue to observe these things.